guardian/next/jekyll/_posts/2014-04-04-the-global-perspective.md

 layout: article
 title: "Next gen: the global perspective"
 author: ceciliamarie
-summary: How does a UK newspaper website make a splash over the pond?
+summary: How does a UK news website make a splash over the pond?
 ---

 > Every newspaper is on a journey into some kind of digital future.
 That doesn't mean getting out of print, but it does require a greater focus of attention, imagination and resource on the various forms that digital future is likely to take."